timothyjward/osgi.enroute.site/_tutorial/015-Prerequisite.md

 layout: toc-guide-page
 lprev: 030-tutorial_microservice.html
 lnext: 017-enRoute-ArcheTypes.html
 summary: Prerequistes & configurations required for running these Tutorials.
+author: enRoute@paremus.com
+sponsor: OSGi™ Alliance
 ---

 Before you start any of the tutorials you must prepare your environment so that the right tools are installed.
 This page helps you to achieve this.